 Bespoke Guild Mark

-- Use the Company’s Coat of Arms and the Bespoke Guild Mark logo (together) on any publicity material relating to each piece awarded a Guild Mark
+Use of the Bespoke Guild Mark logo on any publicity material relating to each piece awarded a Bespoke Guild Mark.

-- Receive a numbered Guild Mark certificate which clearly states the names of the designer and maker (in itself a guarantee of the authenticity of the piece) and a unique enamelled disc to be fixed to each piece awarded a Guild Mark
+Successful pieces will receive a numbered certificate that states the names of the designer and maker and a unique enamelled disc to be fixed to each piece awarded a Bespoke Guild Mark.

-- Be entered, in most cases and without further application, into the annual competition for the Claxton Stevens Prize of £1,000 for the Bespoke Guild Mark piece judged to be the best of all those awarded in that Company year (May-April).
+Be entered into the annual competition for the Claxton Stevens Prize of £1,000 for the Bespoke Guild Mark piece judged to be the best of all those awarded in that Company year (May-April).
 The winner is also invited to and honoured at the Installation Dinner of the new Master of The Furniture Makers’ Company at the Mansion House in the City of London.